Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-introduction.rst

 The Concordium foundation maintains the canonical wCCD smart contract and promotes its usage to create a coherent overall smart contract ecosystem on the Concordium blockchain.
 The wCCD smart contract deployed can be upgraded to add additional features and to improve the smart contract based on the newest science and research done at Concordium.
+The protocol is free of charge and no commissions are collected by Concordium.

 .. note::